leylabmpi/SynTracker/README.md

 python syntracker.py -out SynTracker_output/ -mode continue
 ```

-2. Process all the reference genome again without repeating the blastDB building stage:
+2. Process all the reference genome again without repeating the blastDB building stage
+(relevant only for datasets containing more than one reference genome):
 ```
 python syntracker.py -out SynTracker_output/ -mode continue_all_genomes
 ```